Cyprus – Northern (Kyrenia, Famagusta) Oct 13-15, 2021

 Walk around the round harbour with the West Mole Old Lighthouse, a circular rock column with no light.

 Ataturk Statue.
-This great 3 m high bronze statue sits next to the malecon after the harbor.
+This great 3 m high bronze statue sits next to the Malecon after the harbour.
 The inscription reads “Peace at home, Peace in the World”.
-It was placed her on his death in 1935.
+It was placed on his death in 1935.

 He was described as “a genius as an international peacekeeper” by the League of Nations.